-Assessment of Performance: Analogies
+Assessment of Performance for Day 6: Analogies

 Levels of Progress 1 - 4: Use these levels to determine your students' performance on the Student and Classroom Performance Charts provided in the back of this guide.

 Level 1: Student is unable to respond to or complete the presented analogies.